positivebob/bow/README.md

-# bow - biological occurrence work bench
+# bow - biological occurrence workbench
 ## a mission to find the thing
 begin: 20171210:0827:EST